lockss/lockss-rtd-manual/docs/appendix/ports.rst

 .. note::

    Almost all ports changed in LOCKSS 2.0-beta2 compared to LOCKSS 2.0-beta1 and earlier "alpha" versions of LOCKSS 2.0.
-This can impact firewall rules, custom scripting, and other aspects.
+This can impact firewall rules, scripting, and other aspects.
+See :ref:`LOCKSS 2.0-beta2 Port Changes`.

 This section describes the default network ports used by the LOCKSS stack.